Have you ever bought a drive shaft, just to realise it’s the wrong drive shaft?

 - Original drive shaft.
 These are the drive shafts that comes straight from the car manufacturer’s factory.
 If you haven’t changed your drive shaft yet, you are using an original drive shaft.

 |Types of Drive Shaft||Price||Quality|

-This is the easy part – the length of your drive shaft.
+Now the easy part – the length of the drive shaft.

 If you are not sure or haven’t removed the drive shaft from the car, you can also tell him whether you want the drive shaft on the left hand side of your car or the drive shaft on the right hand side of your car.

-It would be safer if you refer to them as driver’s side or passenger’s side drive shaft.
+It would make way more sense if you refer to them as the driver’s side or passenger’s side drive shaft.

 Bonus: Take Pictures.